Routine use cases

 What to do next

-For "What to do when post-commute resets changes your routine plan", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "What to do when post-commute resets changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when post-commute resets changes your routine plan" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Routine adjustment: post commute resets", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Routine adjustment: post commute resets" when you want app support for that action.
+The useful signal for "Routine adjustment: post commute resets" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary